multun/mdbg/README.md

  - [EASY] resolve symbols located in libraries, by either finding _r_debug in ld.so or in DT_DEBUG.
  - [EASY] skip function preludes
+ - [EASY] handle receiving signals while on a breakpoint
  - [EASY] integrate with dish, my 42sh implem (its already modular so it should be ok)
  - [TIME] interpret dwarf metadata